Ori-Riaru/nix-configs/README.md

     - `services`: Services hosted on this machine
 - `users/riaru`: home-manager configuration usable with `nh home switch`
   - `global`: home-manager configurations shared across all machines
-  - `programs`: Optional programs installed and configured with home-manager
+  - `programs`: Programs installed and configured with home-manager
+- `templates`: Templates for setting up new projects
 - `packages`: Custom packages for programs unavailable from nixpkgs
 - `overlays`: Patches and version overrides for packages